Starcounter/Docs/docs/topic-guides/blendable-web-apps/sessions.md

 ## Introduction

 Sessions are used to retain the state in your app.
-In Starcounter, the state is represented by a view-model, which is technically an instance of the `Json` class.
+In Starcounter, the state is represented by a view-model, which is an instance of the `Json` class.
 A session is represented by an instance of the `Session` class.
 The combination of a session and a view-model enables client-server communication using JSON Patch.

 ## Session instance